ShafaetUllah032/ShafaetUllah032/README.md

 # about me
 ### Hi there 👋 I am MD.
 Safaet Ullah.
-Soon-to-be CS grad with a fiery passion for ML, NLP, and data science, brewing up magical solutions with code and algorithms.
+Resent CS grad with a fiery passion for ML, NLP, and data science, brewing up magical solutions with code and algorithms.
 Problem-solving adventurer, always learning and eager to collaborate.

 # GitHub stat